Currency:

 The implementation is to simply insert the appropriate string into your theme template.

-This is the solution you come across every day, for example on Facebook .
+This is the solution you face every day, for example on Facebook.

-When you scroll to the very bottom of the news view, you don't have a next page button, but the content is loaded dynamically below it.
+When you scroll to the very bottom of the news view, you don't have a "next page" button, but the content loads dynamically below it.

 For some sites this is incredibly useful as it eliminates the need to manually load page after page.
-Browsing becomes seamless.
+Viewing content becomes simply seamless.

-If it contains a lot of repetitive content types (for example, posts in blog), then it probably also has pages that combine them into a single whole (for example, the main page of the blog).
-This is where the pagination, or infinite scrolling mentioned in point nine, should take place.
+If it contains a lot of repetitive content types (like blog posts), then it probably also has pages that bring them together (like a blog home page).
+This is where the pagination or infinite scrolling mentioned in the ninth point should take place.

-I hope thanks to this blog post , pagination on websites will not be too much of a mystery for you.
+I hope that thanks to this blog post, pagination on websites will not be too much of a mystery for you.

 Have ideas but don't know where to start?